 Which Home Sensors Are Most Useful for You?

 With so many smart home options available, you may be unsure of where to start.
 Consider which of these many options could improve your home life.
 Perhaps it helps to separate your options into must-haves and nice-to-haves, depending on your budget.
-Decide whether you’re considering your own comfort at home, or upgrades you’ll want to make when it’s time to sell a home.
+Decide whether you’re considering your own comfort at home or upgrades you’ll want to make when it’s time to sell a home.

-And there are more options: Smart thermostats are a great feature to make your home more comfortable and save on energy costs, while smart refrigerators are more of a luxury item.
+And there are many more options: Smart thermostats are a great feature to make your home more comfortable and save on energy costs, while smart refrigerators are more of a luxury item.
 Investing in a smart TV can help you to cut the cord or significantly reduce your cable TV bill.
 Smart lighting is great to set the mood throughout your home, and also can act as a crime deterrent by making your home appear occupied with lights turning on and off at scheduled times.

 Of course, none of the smart home devices that complete your household chores are truly necessities, but they certainly are nice to have for those who are terribly busy, have mobility issues, or just hate doing certain chores.